magesuite/smile-docker-boilerplate/docs/08-deployment.md

 ## Environments hosted on a docker architecture

-There is nothing available yet, but we are currently creating helm charts.
+The deployment entirely depends on the docker architecture used on the production environment.

+Smile is currently developing helm charts, but their main use will be for integration environments hosted on https://rancher.smile.fr.
-Once available, it will be documented here: https://wiki.smile.fr/wiki/Magento_Helm_Charts
+Once available, these helm charts will be documented here: https://wiki.smile.fr/wiki/Magento_Helm_Charts

 ## Environments hosted without Docker